Llew's Reviews

 Well, if I’m going to be hauling my aging lazy bum to the bookstore to host a midnight party for a book I SUPPOSE I should have read the two prior ones in the series.
 So, I did.
 And now I’m wishing I would have waited to do so because now I have until September before Brisingr is released.
 Oh snap!

 I confess that I really thought reading these were going to be a chore.
 I mean it was written by a 15 year old homeschooled boy.
-I don’t like talking to teenage boys - why would I want to read anything written by one?
+I don’t like talking to teenage boys – why would I want to read anything written by one?
 Plus, I saw the movie.
-That horrible terrible no good wretched movie - ugh.
+That horrible terrible no good wretched movie – ugh.
 To my surprise, I quite liked the books.
 I might have liked them more than I would have otherwise because I was expecting them to be SO bad.
-But they were quite fun to read.
-I still wish I hadn’t had to break my self imposed rule about not starting a series unless all the books in it are already out, but sometimes work is work.
+But Eragon especially was quite fun to read.
+With Eldest, Paolini seemed to lost momentum but hopefully the series may still be redeemed.

 Wolves of the Crescent Moon by Yousef Al-Mohaimeed

-Thursday, January 31st, 2008
+Thursday, January 31st, 2008 by Miss Laura

 wolvesofcrescentmoon.jpg For some reason this book, which involves an eyeless orphan, an earless tramp, and a eunuch, was banned in Saudi Arabia.
 Go figure.